Eye Care Emergencies Can Be Scary

 - Significant discharge from your eye

-You should also seek immediate medical attention if you get any chemicals either in or around your eye.
+You should also seek immediate medical attention if you get any chemicals in or around your eye.

-Common Eye Emergencies & First Aid
+Common Eye Emergencies & First Aid Strategies

 Our corneas (the thin, transparent membrane that covers the iris and pupil) are very fragile and are easily damaged.
-Even a light impact or a small scratch can be painful and leave your eye vulnerable to infection, putting your vision at risk.
+Even a slight impact or a small scratch can be painful and leave your eye vulnerable to infection, putting your vision at risk.

 If you are not able to dislodge the object by flushing, do not attempt to remove it using your fingers or a pair of tweezers as this could cause further damage.
-Instead, leave your eye alone and proceed to your nearest Eye Rx location or your nearest emergency room.
+Instead, leave your eye alone and proceed to your nearest Eye Rx location or your closest emergency room.

 Regardless of whether or not you are able to dislodge the object on your own, you should still seek immediate medical attention.